ftvkyo/ftvkyo.github.io/content/post/bezier-feather.md

 [hovert60]: /tags/hovert60-keyboard/

-{{< figure src=`/img/post/bezier-feather/blender.webp` caption=`Print-in-place mail made in Blender using an Array Modifier applied to an expanded NURBS curve, and flattened with a Boolean Modifier for better bed adhesion` >}}
+{{< figure src=`blender.webp` caption=`Print-in-place mail made in Blender using an Array Modifier applied to an expanded NURBS curve, and flattened with a Boolean Modifier for better bed adhesion` >}}

 After some experiments with Blender and even with writing some custom G-code for 3D-printing, I stumbled upon a tool called OpenSCAD.